moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 included popular lectures on 3D printing led by three guest graduate students and a young engineers industry panel.
-The students were assessed through five memos, four reports, two design reviews, two presentations, and three peer reviews, the later taken through CATME_.
+The students were assessed through five memos, four reports, two design reviews, two presentations, and three peer reviews, the latter taken through CATME_.
 I developed a comprehensive set of rubrics for assessment to track the improvement in technical communication over the two courses for each of these items that tie into writing outcome improvements in other MAE courses.